-But if you just love reading about different cultures, Cuban traditions can make a fascinating subject for study too.
+But if you just love reading about different cultures, Cuban traditions can also be a fascinating subject for study.

 Cuba is a mix of people with Taíno, Spanish and African backgrounds, and its traditions reflect this diversity of cultures.
 Traditions from Catholicism and “Santería” often sit side by side with more secular practices, creating a rich and unique tapestry of beliefs that add to the beauty and vitality of this island nation.

 While a true study of Cuban culture requires far more depth, we hope you’ll enjoy a little insight into these popular customs that make Cuba wonderfully colorful and vibrant.